wendiia/-/README.md

 ### Setup environment

+- Installing the PyQt5 module -pip install PyQt5
+- Installing the aiosqlite module -pip install aiosqlite
-- Installing the PyQt6 module -pip install PyQt6
+- Installing the asyncqt module -pip install asyncqt

 ### Project structure

-- The processing of the cocktail file is located in OrderSystem
+- the main part of the application formation is located in the OrderSystem file
 - Creating and configuring a gui is located in the GuiApp folder
 - The application is launched in a file main.py